-Google has unveiled its first smartwatch, and it's boasting some pretty impressive fitness credentials, but just how good is the new Google Pixel Watch for hikers, and is there a chance that it might replace your Garmin watch for outdoor adventures?
+Google unveiled its first smartwatch in October 2022, and it came equipped with some pretty impressive fitness credentials, but just how good is the Google Pixel Watch for hikers, and is there a chance that it might replace your Garmin watch for outdoor adventures?

 The short answer is no, particularly if you're likely to be giving your watch some seriously rough treatment on crags and cliffs, but it you're not planning anything extreme then it's worth taking a moment to weigh up your options all the same.